fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 TODO tourism that enhances the cultural, environmental and historical heritage of the historic path, creating opportunities for small enterprises and for a conscious development of the territory.

-### The Data Format War

-As mentioned earlier data is available in many different formats.
+As mentioned before data is available in many different formats.
 In best case for the app developer the data format is standardized and well supported in ETL tools.
 Unfortunately this is rarely the case as every data user has his own, mostly proprietary data management tool or application for maintaining it.
 This can be well seen in the available datasets from the two provinces PAT and RET.
 There are a few standardized and semantically meaningful data sets in formats like KML[^kml] or Shapefile[^shapefile], which are used for expressing geographic annotation and visualization.
 In between that there are semantically still quite valuable XML formats.
-One example is weather data[^weather] about the province, altough in a non-standard schema and using italian identifiers for the XML elements.
+One example is weather data[^weather] about the province, although in a non-standard schema and using italian identifiers for the XML elements.
 The vast majority of the data is available in semantically poor data formats like CSV or JSON.

 TODO insert stats here

 The terms "semantically meaningful" and "semantically poor" are indicators of how much work is needed to do something useful within for example a mobile application.
 Reading, or in app developer terms parsing data in a certain format is just the first and often the easier step.
 Once the data is in a structure the app developer can handle, she needs to figure out what the data is about, or in other words understand its semantics.
 This is where the real work starts and this is harder in semantically poor data formats like CSV and JSON, as the indication about what the field value really means is completely up to the one providing the data and if available, often hard to understand for others.

+This is one of the main remarks when talking with PAT and RET: While a lot of data is available it lacks even the most basic form of relationship between the different data sets.
+They explained it on the example of Tripadvisor: While they have an impressive dataset for certain kind of data, it is not possible to relate it properly with for example Via Francigena.
+These are the kind of challenges they would like to see solved with Linked Data and that is where they need support by a tool.

 ### The case for Linked Data